Search

 The secretary shall keep an official record of all proceedings.
 A part of the record shall consist of a register of all applicants for certification under this chapter and the results of each application.

-(1) The secretary shall appoint a chemical dependency certification advisory committee to further the purposes of this chapter.
+(1) The secretary shall appoint a substance use disorder certification advisory committee to further the purposes of this chapter.
 The committee shall be composed of seven members, one member initially appointed for a term of one year, three for a term of two years, and three for a term of three years.
 Subsequent appointments shall be for terms of three years.
 No person may serve as a member of the committee for more than two consecutive terms.
 Members of the committee shall be residents of this state.
-The committee shall be composed of four certified chemical dependency professionals; one chemical dependency treatment program director; one physician licensed under chapter 18.71 or 18.57 RCW who is certified in addiction medicine or a licensed or certified mental health practitioner; and one member of the public who has received chemical dependency counseling.
+The committee shall be composed of four certified substance use disorder professionals; one substance use disorder treatment program director; one physician licensed under chapter 18.71 or 18.57 RCW who is certified in addiction medicine or a licensed or certified mental health practitioner; and one member of the public who has received substance use disorder counseling.

 (2) The secretary may remove any member of the committee for cause as specified by rule.
 In the case of a vacancy, the secretary shall appoint a person to serve for the remainder of the unexpired term.